bipalgoyal/Data-Structure-and-Algorithms/README.md

 ### Lab 4: Inheritance, Polymorphism, and Abstract classes
 In this lab, we practice the concepts by creating base and derived classes, and test them in a main program.

+### Lab 5: Templates and Exceptions
+For this lab, we create classes that are templates and also create some custom exceptions for our classes.
+Data structure implemented is a simple stack.